-Aside simply performing far better, Scylla’s implementation of CQL goes beyond Cassandra, adding new and improved features, like:
+Aside simply performing far better, ScyllaDB’s implementation of CQL goes beyond Cassandra, adding new and improved features, like: